robertdeckers/SLR-Domain-oriented-specification-techniques/README.md

 # SLR_DOST_dataset
-Dataset of Systematic Literature Review of Domain-oriented Specification Techniques Plus the submitted and accepted manuscript for the Journal of Systems and Software, which refers to the dataset.
+Systematic Literature Review of Domain-oriented Specification Techniques, and the datset on which it is based.
+Submitted and accepted by the Journal of Systems and Software.